alcf-lidar/alcf/README.md

 Track:

-Track file is a NetCDF file containing 1D variables lon, lat, and time.
+Track file is a NetCDF file containing 1D variables `lon`, `lat`, and `time`.
+`time` is time in format conforming with the NetCDF standard, `lon` is longitude between 0 and 360 degrees and `lat` is latitude between -90 and 90 degrees.

 ### simulate